MrCosta57/clustering_for_inverted_index/README.md

 To ensure that the original data cannot be reconstructed, the term/document matrices distributed are built by removing words from a large stop list (including essentially all linguistic function words), replacing the remaining words with stems, and scrambling the order of the stems.

-Specifically, Appendix 12 consists of **ten** ASCII files containing tokenized documents.
+Specifically, Appendix 12 - B.12.i.
+RCV1-v2 Token Files  consists of **five** ASCII files containing tokenized documents.

 The files fall in two groups, and the names and the group purposes depend on the usage of RCV1 for text classification, a specific machine learning (ML) task.
 So the files are subdivided in training and test, as usual for ML predictive tasks.